kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

  ```

 ## API server floating IP

+For a higher level discussion of control plane endpoint configuration, see [Exposing the control plane endpoint](../topics/control-plane-endpoint.md)

 Unless explicitly disabled, a floating IP is automatically created and associated with the load balancer
 or controller node.
 If required, you can specify the floating IP explicitly by `spec.apiServerFloatingIP`